tekd/ga-worksheet/GA-worksheet.md

   This line of HTML creates 0 margin on the top and bottom of the element and auto margin on the left and right.
 It centers the element to the center of the page.

 4. How does using `max-width` instead of `width` improve the readability of any webpage?
-  By using "max-width" instead of "width" it tells the a program to activate with a limit of width or max-width.
+  By using max-width instead of width it tells the a program to activate with a limit of width or max-width.
 This allows browsers with lesser widths to be able to read it.

 5. The media query to the below  will not be activated unless…